CGLemon/ElephantArt/README.md

 <br>

-## More options to build
+## Some Building Options

 Unlike the other chinese chess engine based on network, Elephant Art doesn't need any blas backend library.
-You can still accelerate the network by third party blas library.
+But you can still accelerate the network by third party blas library.
 Here is it.

 Accelerate the network on CPU.
 OpenBlas is required.
 OpenBlas is significantly faster than built-in blas.